blitline-dev/blitline-dev.github.io/articles/gif.md

 ### Resize Gif to Fit

-Forces a GIF to fit the particular dimesions, resizing the largest side to fit within the specified "width" or "height" while maintaining aspect.
+Forces a GIF to fit the particular dimensions, resizing the largest side to fit within the specified "width" or "height" while maintaining aspect.

 {% highlight json %}
 {